 The cost of antidepressants without insurance and other treatment for depression can be expensive.
 There are several things that you can do to try to lower the cost of managing depression.
 Below are some tips:

-- Check out Mira’s prescription portal to get access to coupon codes and see the price of the medication you need at various pharmacies.
+- Check out Mira’s prescription portal to access coupon codes and see the price of the medication you need at various pharmacies.

 - If you are prescribed a brand-name medication, ask your doctor if you can get the generic medication instead.
 In many cases, there is no difference between the brand and generic medications.